Benjamin Bernheim: Career

 In his 2021/22 season, Bernheim began with a role and house debut at the Staatsoper Hamburg in the opening production of their 2021/22 season, Les contes d’Hoffmann, in which he played the title role.
 He performed recitals at the Théâtre des Champs-Elysées and at the Wiener Konzerthaus.
 Bernheim then performed as the Duke in Verdi's Rigoletto, a house debut at Gran Teatre del Liceu in Barcelona, and made his role debut as Werther in a new production by Romain Gilbert at the Opéra national de Bordeaux.

 In 2020 he was named "Artiste lyrique de l'année" at Les Victoires de la Musique Classique in France, among other awards (see Awards section).
 He began his season as Alfredo (La Traviata) at the Opéra national de Bordeaux.

 Bernheim began his 2022/23 season with a house debut at Opéra national du Rhin, performing Verdi’s Requiem.
 He then reprises the role of Des Grieux in Manon at the Staatsoper Hamburg.
 In October, Bernheim made a return to the Wiener Staatsoper to perform the role of the Duke of Mantua in Verdi's Rigoletto.
 He continued performing this role at the Metropolitan Opera in November, marking his house debut.
 Bernheim entered into the New Year with his highly anticipated role debut as Roméo in Gounod's Roméo et Juliette in Switzerland.
-He then returned to the Wiener Staatsoper to perform Rodolfo in Franco Zeffireli's production of La bohème alongside Rachel Willis-Sørensen.
+He then returned to the Wiener Staatsoper to perform Rodolfo in Franco Zeffirelli's production of La bohème alongside Rachel Willis-Sørensen.

 To begin the 2023/24 season, Bernheim performed the role of Ruggero Lastouc in the new Christof Loy production of Puccini’s opera, La rondine, opposite Ermonela Jaho at the Opernhaus Zürich.
 He then gave a recital with pianist Carie-Ann Matheson at the Teatro alla Scala.
 Bernheim made a return to the Opéra Bastille to reprise the title-role in Offenbach’s Les Contes d’Hoffmann under the baton of Eun Sun Kim.
 Bernheim returned to the Opernhaus Zürich for the second time this season to perform the title-role in Massenet's Werther.

 He signed an exclusive contract with Deutsche Grammophon in 2018, and his debut album, recorded with the PKF - Prague Philharmonia, conducted by Emmanuel Villaume was released on November 8, 2019.
 His second album, Boulevard des Italiens, was released on April 9, 2022.